bibhuticoder/summaryjs/README.md

 # summaryjs
-A text rank based client side JavaScript summarizer library.
+A "text rank" based client side JavaScript summarizer library.
 This a port of this [python script](https://gist.github.com/shlomibabluki/5473521) to javascript.
-The "test rank" algorithm used in this library is well explained
+The "text rank" algorithm used in this library is well explained
 [here](https://thetokenizer.com/2013/04/28/build-your-own-summary-tool/).
 It is a naive summarizer algorithm and works fine in long well formatted and paragraphed texts.

 ## usage